-For more information on Immigration to the United States, please see our Immigration site.
+For more information on Immigration to the United States, please see our immigration page.

-Once you have received you acceptance packet, please complete the following items and return them to the International Office as soon as possible.
+Once you have received your ODU acceptance packet, complete the following items and return them to the International Office as soon as possible.
 These forms will be included in the acceptance packet you receive.

-For advice on what to pack as you prepare to begin your studies in the US, please visit: http://educationusa.state.gov/predeparture/travel/pack.htm.
+For advice on what to pack, visit: http://educationusa.state.gov/predeparture/travel/pack.htm.

-If you are entering the US for the first time as an F-1 student visa holder, please visit http://www.ice.gov/sevis/factsheet/100104ent_stdnt_fs.htm for an overview of what you can expect when you arrive at a U.S. Port of Entry.
+If you are entering the U.S. for the first time as an F-1 student visa holder, visit www.ice.gov/sevis/factsheet/100104ent_stdnt_fs.htm for an overview of what you can expect when you arrive at a U.S. Port of Entry.

 The Business Office issues a statement for each semester's fees.
 Subsequent monthly statements are issued for accounts with unpaid balances.
 The Balance due on your statement can be paid by one of the following methods:

-You should arrive with $1,000 to $4,000 to cover initial expenses.
-These funds will be used for you arrival expenses such as books, meals, supplies, transportation, etc. Do not carry cash--consider travelers checks, checking card, credit card or a bank draft.
+You should arrive with $2,000 to $4,000 to cover initial expenses.
+These funds will be used for expenses such as books, meals, supplies, transportation, etc. Do not carry cash - consider travelers checks, checking card, credit card or a bank draft.